abhishekmadhu/publish/docs/general/Chapter 1 - The Discovery.md

   - writing
   - fiction
 ---

 _“No one forgets how it began.
-No one really knows how it began either.
+No one remembers how it began either.
 All that the sisters of the Orden Galáctica know is what they read on the first day of their convent”_

 Rachel frowned at the screen, and said, “What is that?
 I don’t think I have seen that before.”